sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-12-17-primer-chapter16.md

 ### Controlling Instantiations
 When two or more separately compiled source files use the same template with the same template arguments, there is an instantiation of that template in **each** of those files
 - in large systems, the overhead of this case can become significant
-    * hence, in order to avoid this overhead, we use an **explicit instantiation** lie this:
+    * hence, in order to avoid this overhead, we use an **explicit instantiation** like this:
     ```c++
+    // in a header file
+    template <typename T>
+    class ClassName {
+        ; // template definition
+    }
     // in a certain file
-    template delcaration            // instantiation definition
+    template class ClassName<std::string>;          // instantiation definition; instantiate ClassName based on the given type std::string; instantiate all members in ClassName<std::string>
     // in the other files
-    extern template declaration     // instantiation declaration
+    extern template class ClassName<std::string>;   // instantiation declaration
     ```
-    * where `declaration` is a class or function declaration in which all the template parameters are replaced by the template arguments
-        + like: `extern template class ClassName<std::string>;`
     * when the compiler sees an `extern` template declaration, it will not generate code for that instantiation in that file
         + there may be several `extern` declaration for a given instantiation
             - the `extern` keyword declaration must appear before any code that uses that instantiation
         + but, there must be exactly **one** definition for that instantiation
-            - unlike ordinary class template, the compiler instantiates **all** the members of that class
+            - unlike ordinary class template, the compiler instantiates **all** the members of that class although some of them may not be used
             - an instantiation definition can be used only for types that can be used with every member function of a class template
+    * when you build the application, you must **link** the **object file** of the certain which handles the definition and other object files which declare only

 ## Template Argument Deduction